-The main result of this section is the following \begin{theorem} The space of many-particle wavefunctions defined on the configuration space (as in section \sref{s:def}) admits a representation as vector fields defined on the $3$D-space $\M$. \end{theorem}
+The main result of this section is the following \begin{theorem} The space of many-particle wave functions defined on the configuration space (as in section \sref{s:def}) admits a representation as vector fields defined on the $3$D space $\M$. \end{theorem}

 In this section, I gradually develop the proof of this theorem, and the representation on which it is based, starting with two-particle separable states and continuing with increased generality.